Fukaya Categories as Categorical Morse Homology: Introduction

-Let $F(M)$ denote the Fukaya category of not necessarily compact exact Lagrangian branes, and let $\Perf F(M)$ denote the stable Fukaya category of perfect modules over $F(M)$.
-Here we fix a coefficient field $k$, and by perfect modules, mean summands of finite complexes of representable modules with values in $k$-chain complexes.
-Let us briefly orient the reader as to what version of the Fukaya category we work with.
-(See Section~\ref{sec fukaya} below for a more detailed discussion of all of the following notions.)
+Let $F(M)$ denote the Fukaya category of not necessarily compact exact Lagrangian branes, and let $\operatorname{Perf} F(M)$ denote the stable Fukaya category of perfect modules over $F(M)$.
+Here we f\/ix a~coef\/f\/icient f\/ield $k$, and by perfect modules, mean summands of f\/inite complexes of representable modules with values in $k$-chain complexes.
+Let us brief\/ly orient the reader as to what version of the Fukaya category we work with.
+(See Section~\ref{sec fukaya} below for a~more detailed discussion of all of the following notions.)

 First, recall that any symplectic manifold $M$ is canonically oriented, and one can unambiguously speak about its Chern classes.
 To work with graded Lagrangian submanifolds, we will make the standard assumption that the characteristic class $2 c_1(M)$ is trivialized.
-For simplicity, we will also assume that $M$ comes equipped with a spin structure.
-Then by Lagrangian brane, we will mean a graded Lagrangian submanifold equipped with a finite-dimensional local system and pin structure.
-The restriction to spin manifolds provides sufficient duality so that we may geometrically access functors between Fukaya categories via Lagrangian branes on products.
-It is a categorified analogue of the familiar assumption that manifolds are oriented allowing cochains on their products to give homomorphisms on their cohomology.
+For simplicity, we will also assume that $M$ comes equipped with a~spin structure.
+Then by Lagrangian brane, we will mean a~graded Lagrangian submanifold equipped with a~f\/inite-dimensional local system and pin structure.